-The reactor shall not be operated unless the ventilation system is fully operable which is when:

-- 1. The pressure difference between the reactor room and outside of the Merrill Engineering Building is larger than 0.01 inches-of-water. - 2.
-In the event of a substantial release of airborne radioactivity within the reactor area, the ventilation system will be secured or operated in the limited intake mode to prevent the release of a significant quantity of airborne radioactivity from the reactor area.
+The reactor shall not be operated unless the ventilation system is fully operable which is when the pressure difference between the reactor room and outside of the Merrill Engineering Building is larger than 0.1 inches-of-water.

 In the operational mode of the ventilation system, the air in the controlled access area (reactor room area) is constantly being exchanged.
 The air leaving the facility has a volumetric flow rate of more than 100 CFM per each of the two fume hoods.
 The result of this is a negative pressure of greater than 0.01 inches of water in the reactor room.